BOM-98/tough-glove-project-4/README.md

 ### Implement Recurring Classes & Archive Finished Classes

 Currently the gym owners are only able to schedule one off classes.
 I want to add functionality to allow the gym owner to schedule recurring classes that repeat for 28 days from the current date.
-Classes that have already occured are still displayed on the admin dashboard and classes page.
+Classes that have already occurred are still displayed on the admin dashboard and classes page.
 I want to archive finished classes as they are no longer relevant and should not be taking up space on the site.

 ### Alerts If Two Classes Are Made At The Same Time